rafaesc/snippetquiz/README.md

   - The AI worker consumes generation requests, chunks content, calls AI models, and emits generation progress and results as events.
   - The core service consumes generation events, persists questions, advances quiz status, and fanouts progress to the UI.
 - Real‑time
-  - The gateway’s real‑time server subscribes to fanout messages and streams progress/completion to the browser.
+  - The gateway's real‑time server subscribes to fanout messages and streams progress/completion to the browser.

 ## Data Model (high level)
 - Content Banks: User‑scoped containers grouping entries.